Alumni football: Current popularity

 Starting in 2008, Alumni Football USA began spreading Alumni football games across the United States.
-Since then Alumni Football USA has done over 1000 Alumni football games in 30 states, raising almost $3,000,000 for schools and charities across the country.
+Since 1984 Alumni Football USA has done over 1300 Alumni football games in 32 states, from Hawaii to New York, raising over $3,000,000 for schools and charities nationwide.

 Types of alumni football

 There are usually two different types of alumni football.
 There is flag football and full contact football.

 Values of the game

 Alumni football is a modern-day revival of sorts.
 It has a value far beyond the game itself.
-It allows for players to reconnect with their football roots and brings teammates across the decades together on one team.
+It allows players to reconnect with their football roots and brings teammates across the decades together on one team.
 Communities are brought together through this fun and exciting venue.
-Much needed funds are raised for specific needs of each unique community.
+Much-needed funds are raised for the specific and needs of each unique community.